 The next piece of the content marketing budget question falls within the amplification and distribution process.
 Your program won’t be successful without this piece.
 Your content calendar should include a distribution plan for each item of content that’s created.

 Social Media Distribution – most content marketing plans will include a retainer with a certain number of hours for social media distribution.
 The agency team will determine when and where to share your content.
 They’ll write the posts and ensure that they're SEO-friendly for you.

 Paid Media Amplification – another piece of the process may include paid support for content pieces that are performing well organically.
 Sometimes, it makes sense to boost a post that’s resonating with your audience to drive more engagement, brand awareness, or overall traffic.

-Content Distribution and Amplification Costs
+Content Distribution Costs